nathanbain314/mosaic/README.md

 ### Zoomable images
 A mosaic saved as a zoomable image will generate [deep zoom images](https://msdn.microsoft.com/fr-fr/library/cc645077%28v=vs.95%29.aspx) of each photo in the mosaic and combine and shrink these to build the rest of the tiles for each level.
 It will then create an html file that uses [openseadragon](http://openseadragon.github.io) to display the mosaic as a custom tile source.
 The program will save each unique tile only once and reuse it in order to save space with no duplicated tiles.
 #### Crop Styles
 The tiles in a mosaic are all square, so if the input image is not square then it will have to be cropped down to a square.
-There are 4 styles for cropping images
+There are 4 styles for cropping images:
-&nbsp;&nbsp;&nbsp;&nbsp;0. (default) Center: crops the center square of each input image &nbsp;&nbsp;&nbsp;&nbsp;1.
-Entropy: crops a square based on how busy it is &nbsp;&nbsp;&nbsp;&nbsp;2.
+&nbsp;&nbsp;&nbsp;&nbsp;0. (default) Center: crops the center square of each input image
+&nbsp;&nbsp;&nbsp;&nbsp;1.
+Entropy: crops a square based on how busy it is
+&nbsp;&nbsp;&nbsp;&nbsp;2.
 Attention: uses vipsinteresting attention functionality to crop a square likely to draw human attention
 &nbsp;&nbsp;&nbsp;&nbsp;3.
 All: Crops every possible square from an image
 ### Mosaic creation
 The photomosaic will look better with a large and diverse set of input images.
 If there are more tiles in the mosaic then it will look closer to the original, but if there are fewer it might look more impressive.
 You may get the error "Too many open files" which can be solved by using **ulimit -n** *int*.
 Setting the ulimit to slightly more than the number of images in the input directory should fix the problem.
 #### Sum of squares